-The analysis of MHA's overall financial condition and operations begins with the Statement of Net Assets.
-Its primary purpose is to show whether the Authority is improving or deteriorating financially as a result of the year's activities.
-The Statement of Net Assets includes all the Authority's assets and liabilities at the end of the year while the Statement of Revenues, Expenses, and Changes in Net Assets includes all the revenues and expenses generated by the Authority's operations during the year.
-The Statement of Cash Flows reports the Authority's cash flows from operating, investing, and capital and non-capital financing activities.
+The analysis of MHA's overall financial condition and operations begins with the Statement of Net Position.
+Its primary purpose is to show whether MHA is improving or deteriorating financially as a result of the year's activities.
+The Statement of Net Position includes all of MHA's assets and liabilities at the end of the year while the Statement of Revenues, Expenses, and Changes in Net Position includes all the revenues and expenses generated by the Authority's operations during the year.
+The Statement of Cash Flows reports MHA's cash flows from operating, investing, and capital and non-capital financing activities.
 These apply the accrual basis of accounting which is the basis used by private sector companies.

 All of the current year's revenues and expenses are taken into account regardless of when cash is received or paid.
-MHA's revenues are divided into those provided by outside parties who share the costs of some programs, such as the U.S. Department of Housing and Urban Development, and those provided by users of the Authority's services, such as rental income.
-All of the Authority's assets are reported whether they serve the current year or future years.
+MHA's revenues are divided into those provided by outside parties who share the costs of some programs, such as the U.S. Department of Housing and Urban Development, and those provided by users of MHA's services, such as rental income.
+All of MHA's assets are reported whether they serve the current year or future years.
 Liabilities are considered regardless of whether they must be paid in the current or future years.

-The Statement of Net Assets and the Statement of Revenues, Expenses, and Changes in Net Assets report MHA's net assets and the changes in them for the year.
-MHA's net assets (the difference between assets and liabilities) provide one measure of the Authority's financial health, or financial position.
-Over time, increases or decreases in MHA's net assets are one indicator of whether its financial health is improving or deteriorating.
+The Statement of Net Position and the Statement of Revenues, Expenses, and Changes in Net Position reports MHA's net position and the changes in it for the year.
+MHA's net position (the difference between assets and liabilities) provides one measure of the Authority's financial health, or financial position.
+Over time, increases or decreases in MHA's net position is one indicator of whether its financial health is improving or deteriorating.
 To fully assess the overall health of MHA, however, you should consider nonfinancial factors as well, such as changes in the condition of MHA's facilities and external economic influences.